LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/OpenRefineInstallation.md

 ####Option 3: RefinePro Cloud-Hosted Option
 If you want to try a cloud-based version and see if it works for you instead of going through installation instructions above, you can get a free month trial to RefinePro.
 Follow these steps then make sure it works before calling it quits:

-**Note, I'm working very closely with the RefinePro developer to get this option working for the workshop, but it is still a bit buggy as of 10/21.
-If you register and run into errors, get in touch with [me](mailto:cmharlow@gmail.com).**

 1. Go to [the RefinePro site](https://app.refinepro.com/register/) and register.
 2. On that registration page, for the 'Community' portion, choose 'LODLAM'.
 This will get you an instance of OpenRefine with the DERI RDF Extension installed.